zh/scaffold-eth/README.md

 ```

-If you open http://localhost:3000 you should see `YourContract.sol` displayed.
+If we open http://localhost:3000 we should see `YourContract.sol` displayed.

 <img width="1183" alt="Screen Shot 2021-08-24 at 12 28 21 PM" src="https://user-images.githubusercontent.com/22862292/130670337-0222dc8d-9fb5-4772-b1c1-04d79a389b97.png">